My Personal Choice for a VPN

 Green = “generally good” or a positive and desirable parameter.

-Next I perused all of the parameters on the “Detailed Comparison Chart” for each of the four VPNs and checked the websites of the four VPNs.
-Of these VPNs, Mullvad seemed to best meet my own criteria for a trustworthy VPN, so I began a more thorough online investigation of Mullvad.
+Next I perused all of the parameters on the “Detailed Comparison Chart” for each of the five VPNs and thoroughly checked the website of each VPN.
+Of these five VPNs, Mullvad seemed to best meet my own criteria for a trustworthy VPN, so I began a more thorough online investigation of Mullvad.
 I liked what I saw…

 Indeed, after my thorough analysis, the VPN that I chose for my own use is Mullvad.